HDFGroup/vol-async/README.md

 ## 2. Installation

+### 2.1 Installation with Makefile
-2.1 Compile HDF5
+2.1.1 Compile HDF5

     cd $HDF5_DIR
     ./autogen.sh  (may skip this step if the configure file exists) ./configure --prefix=$HDF5_DIR/install --enable-parallel --enable-threadsafe --enable-unsupported #(may need to add CC=cc or CC=mpicc) make && make install

-2.2 Compile Argobots
+2.1.2 Compile Argobots

     cd $ABT_DIR
     ./autogen.sh  (may skip this step if the configure file exists)